MAUVE Scores for Generative Models: Theory and Practice: Practical Computation of the Divergence Frontier and its Summaries

 Given a $k$-partition $\Scal = \{S_1, \ldots, S_k\}$ of the space $\Xcal$, we define the quantization of $P$ over $\Scal$ as $P_\Scal = \big(P(S_1), \ldots, P(S_k)\big)$.
 Then, $P_\Scal$ and $Q_\Scal$ are multinomial distributions over $k$ atoms; they are piecewise constant approximations of $P$ and $Q$ similar to histograms as illustrated in \Cref{fig:mauve:quant}.
 The quantization approach to estimating the divergence frontier consists of two approximations: \begin{itemize}[itemsep=0cm,leftmargin=\widthof{( a ) },topsep=0cm] \item approximating the intractable divergence frontier $\Fcal_f(P, Q)$ with the lower-dimensional counterpart $\Fcal_f(P_\Scal, Q_\Scal)$, and \item estimating this frontier $\Fcal_f(P_\Scal, Q_\Scal)$ with its plug-in estimator $\Fcal_f(\hat P_{\Scal, n}, \hat Q_{\Scal, m})$, where $\hat P_{\Scal, n} = \big( n^{-1} \sum_{i=1}^n \indone\{ \xv_i \in S_l \} \big)_{l=1}^k$ is the empirical distribution of $P_\Scal$, and $\hat Q_{\Scal, m}$ is the corresponding empirical distribution of $Q_\Scal$ \end{itemize} In practice, the best quantization schemes are data-dependent, such as $k$-means clustering or lattice-type vector quantization of dense representations of images or text; we will discuss this in more detail in \Cref{sec:quant:practical}.

 When the two distributions $P$ and $Q$ have long tails, the empirical estimators $\hat P_{\Scal, n}$ and $\hat Q_{\Scal, m}$ can be of poor quality due to the \emph{missing mass} phenomenon \citep{good1953frequency}, i.e., some probability masses do not appear in the finite sample.
 This is illustrated in \Cref{fig:missing-mass}.
 A widely used technique to address such a challenge is the \emph{add-constant} smoothing \citep[see, e.g.,][]{krichevsky1981performance}.
-It adds a small constant $b$ to the counts of each bin and normalizes these pseudo-counts to form a distribution.
+This approach adds a small constant $b$ to the counts of each bin and normalizes these pseudo-counts to form a normalized probability distribution.
 Precisely, the add-$b$ estimator of $P_{\Scal}$ is defined as

+Other estimators suitable for this regime have also been considered in the literature such as the Good-Turing estimator \citep{orlitsky2015turing} and absolute discounting \citep{falahatgar2017power}.